IFAQ

 A: There are two ways to prepare and drink Matcha - Koi-cha and Usu-cha.
 Koi-cha is usually translated as thick tea and Usu-cha as light (or thin) tea.
 For an equal quantity of hot water, twice as much Matcha is used in the preparation of Koicha than Usucha.
 For Koicha, you slowly knead the tea into the water using a chasen (bamboo tea whisk) then whisk a little faster to produce a creamy and thick liquid.
 To achieve the taste and sweetness appropriate to Koicha you need to use the highest quality Matcha.
 Making Koicha with anything else will result in a bitter drink.
 Sometimes the terms Koicha and Usucha are used for the Matcha that is appropriate for each.

 A: There are two differences in these teas.
 Matcha is made from Tencha.
 Tencha is grown in the shade for about a month before harvest.
 This adds sweetness to the tea and gives Matcha its characteristic taste.
-My powdered tea is made from quality first flush Sencha not Tencha.
+Our powdered tea is made from quality first flush Sencha not Tencha.
 The second difference is the fineness of the grind.
 Matcha is ground finer than Powdered Sencha and is intended to be whisked into a frothy liquid as you see in the tea ceremony.
 Powdered Sencha is designed to release its entire flavor when it is gently mixed with water in a cup or shaken in a water bottle.

 A: See Brewing under the LEARN tab.

 The "best" brewing method for iced green tea depends somewhat on your situation.
 There are two methods, hot brewing and cold infusion.
-I'll describe both methods and their benefits, and then you can choose the best one for you.
+We'll describe both methods and their benefits, and then you can choose the best one for you.

 For hot brewing, prepare your favorite tea and put double the amount of tea leaves into a pot.
 Then steep the tea longer than suggested on the package, up to twice as long.
 Now, this is the important part, once brewed, immediately pour the tea into a container filled with ice.
 The rapid cooling locks in the aroma.
 The longer steeping will brew a more flavorful cup so it will stand up to the ice.
 This method of making iced tea takes only a little longer than making a hot cup of tea so it is a great spur of the moment treat or when a friend stops in for an unexpected visit.